Understand the neurobiology you are triggering as you communicate in the workplace

 Knowing what’s important in these five areas helps us flex our communication accordingly and to build trust and high quality relationships.

 In this interactive workshop, we delve further into the social neuroscience that frees people to think, create and work at their best.
-We also introduce and practice simple and easy to use models (REACH) and tools/checklists to incorporate these factors into your communication practices.
+We also introduce and practise simple and easy to use models (REACH) and checklists to incorporate into your daily communication.

 Whether you are a communicator interested in organisational communications or a team leader focussing on interpersonal communication, this workshop will help you navigate the social triggers that can impact on creativity, engagement and cognitive performance at work: